 AI can be efficiently used in the process of discovering new drugs.
 The process of developing new drugs has traditionally been time-consuming and costly.
 Many promising projects get discontinued because of the unforeseen obstacles that emerge during the process and those obstacles suggest that the drug being developed will not make it to the final stages (Hughes, Rees, Kalindjian & Philpott, 2010).
 This has been a great challenge for pharmaceutical companies for a long time, but now, with the use of AI, this can be tackled in a completely new way.
 AI can be applied in drug discovery to analyze chemical compounds likely to be successful and reach the marketing stages of the process (Van der Lee & Swen, 2023)

 One of the more specific obstacles the medical industry must overcome nowadays is the antibiotic resistance in bacteria.
-If this concern is not adequately tackled, the problem will grow remarkably in the future, and it has the possibility of taking us back to the era before antibiotics (Antimicrobial Resistance Collaborators, 2022) AI has been successfully used to discover new antibiotics.
+If this concern is not adequately tackled, the problem will grow remarkably in the future, and it has the possibility of taking us back to the era before antibiotics (Antimicrobial Resistance Collaborators, 2022).
+AI has been successfully used to discover new antibiotics.
 Researchers at the Massachusetts Institute of Technology (MIT) used AI and especially machine learning algorithms, to discover a new molecule that has antibacterial properties like no other existing antibiotic (Trafton, 2020).
 This molecule is called “halicin”, and it was originally developed as a medicine for diabetes, but with the help of AI, a new way of using it was found (King, 2020).
 Although “halicin” is still in the research process and has not yet been approved for human use, this works as an encouraging example for the possibilities of AI in the pharmacological industry.
 When the development of a new drug has progressed to the stage of clinical trials, data mining can be used to assess the proper participants for the trial and later to analyze the clinical data from the trial (Van der Lee & Swen, 2023).

 Medication optimization